Evan Murray-Macgregor: Abolition of apprenticeships

 Murray-Macgregor left the Leeward Islands and was appointed Governor of Barbados, Saint Vincent, Grenada and Tobago (the British Windward Islands) in October 1836.
 By the time he took office in Barbados, the colony's planters were embittered following the 1833 Act, poor relations with Murray-Macgregor's predecessor Sir Lionel Smith, and the British government's decision to amalgamate the governorship of the island with that of the other Windward Islands in 1833.
 When the Abolition of Slavery Act came into force in 1834, the islands opted to impose the apprenticeship scheme on former slaves.
 Criticism of the system grew from abolitionists in Britain, who argued that former slaves fared little better as apprentices; pressure mounted on the British government to end the system early.
 In late 1837, the Colonial Office encouraged governors to persuade local legislatures to terminate the apprenticeship system early.

 In January 1838, Macgregor formally recommended to the Parliament of Barbados that it abolish apprenticeships, but in the following months the planters (who made up most of its membership) made clear their opposition to the notion.
 They resented what they saw as another attempt to weaken their position economically and impose laws on them.
 In March and April, the British Parliament began debating legislation which would force an end to the apprenticeships (the Bill to Amend the Abolition of Slavery Act); Macgregor therefore encouraged the Barbadian planters to realise that they faced a choice: free the apprentices on their own terms, or be compelled on the terms of the British government.
-He worked with others, notably Bowcher Clarke, to champion early termination.
+He worked with others, notably Robert Bowcher Clarke, to champion early termination.
 He had to give some concessions to planters, mainly over the right of apprentices to retain their tied tenures after termination, and the Bill passed on 15 May in Barbados; equivalent Bills were passed in all but the Saint Lucian assemblies within the month.
 The assemblies voted to abolish the apprenticeship scheme effective in August 1838, creating a system of free labour.
 This applied pressure on planters in other colonies, such as Jamaica, to do the same.